shuozhixu/CMS-EAM_2025/README.md

 ### Other BCC structures

-Follow the steps above to calculate the mean GSFEs of the other 18 CSRO BCC ternaries.
+Follow the steps above to calculate the mean USFEs of the other 18 CSRO BCC ternaries.

 ## Melting point